dzackgarza/Arizona-Winter-School-2019/Typeset/Day 1/Notes 5 Wickelgren.md

 ![](2019-03-03-22-11-15.png)

 Interpretation of this image: $X \subset \RR^3$ is a surface, which has 3 lines that are contained in a plane.
+We this view $X$ from above this plane, marking a plus where the